yaapc/php_comp/README.md

   * Forward Declerations is permitted for classes and functions in Inheretance and Invoking.
   * :heavy_check_mark: Implement default constructor for classes that don't have a constructor.
   * Inheretance from an undefined class in NOT permitted.
-  * Circular Dependency is NOT permitted.
+  * :heavy_check_mark: Circular Dependency is NOT permitted.
   * "final" methods are not to be overrided.
   * "final" classes are not to be inhereted from.
   * :heavy_check_mark: "final abstract" are not allowed.